Melisa-Karatas/Nursing_Patient_Diagnostic_Information_System/README.md

 ![ay_anta](https://github.com/Melisa-Karatas/Nursing_Patient_Diagnostic_Information/assets/145010761/eae4f3fc-ad51-4edc-a5cf-393709785088)
 ![anta_database](https://github.com/Melisa-Karatas/Nursing_Patient_Diagnostic_Information/assets/145010761/7a142856-0e00-476d-a7ac-4de170ffc92b)

-  * You can see the list of the patients and all the vital sign informations.
+  * You can see the list of the patients, medicines and all the vital sign informations.
-  * You can look for a patient by entering their personal id number.
+  * You can look for a patient, medicines and all the vital sign informations by entering their personal id number.